Zoli06/Blog/README.md

 # Blog
-I made this simple website when I learned at Codeberry
+I made this simple website a year ago when I learned at Codeberry